Nova music festival memorial site

 Tachlit food packaging

-- Eran's Angels - packing food and equipment - locatd in Tel Aviv
+- Eran's Angels - packing food and equipment - located in Tel Aviv

 - Chamal Ben Yehuda 86 (Tel Aviv): The Ichud Shivat Zion Community together with The Italian Minyan has opened a command center in the synagogue's basement where over a hundred volunteers have come to help collecting, sorting and loading truckloads of essential supplies for soldiers and citizens on the front.